Check out my Benjamin Moore White Dove house exterior reveal!

 I know once of the biggest discussion points was if we should paint the stone or not, and if we should paint the shake shingles and board and batten a different color.
 We opted not to paint the stone (since it wasn’t originally bid) and decided to give it a year to see if we still wanted to update it.
 I was worried the white paint would make me hate the stone even more.
 But surprisingly, I’m really liking the contrast now!
 It also helps our home to blend a bit more with our surroundings from the street side, since nearly every home in our neighborhood is a shade of brown or gray.

 After advice from a lot of you, we opted to paint all the wood details the same color (Benjamin Moore White Dove), rather than painting two colors like it was before.
-Since there are so many different textures on the front of our home (asphalt shingles, metal roof, stone, two sizes of board and batten, and shake shingles), we decided that was the best route.
+Since there are so many different textured surfaces on the front of our home (asphalt shingles, metal roof, stone, two sizes of board and batten, and shake shingles), we decided that was the best route.
 And we love it!

 Since we opted to keep the stone as is, the White Dove was warm enough that it didn’t look “off” with the orange and brown stones”.
 It’s a warmer white with yellow undertones but definitely still reads white on our home.
 One of the downsides of a white home is that you have to take photos at dusk if you don’t want to have crazy shadows or blown-out photos.
 So, keep in mind these were all take around 8:30 pm when the sun was casting a warm glow as it was setting.
 Even then, I still love the color!